 7. Set the example of a healthy work-life balance

 As a manager or business owner, set a reasonable schedule for yourself too.
-Show your employees by example that free time and personal time matter and can actually help propel creativity and productivity forward.
+Show your employees by example that quality time at home matters.
+It can propel creativity and productivity forward.

-8. Encourage the short break, lunch break, and vacation time
+8. Encourage short breaks, lunch, and vacation time

 10. Promote employee health initiatives